mapzen/on-the-road_android/README.md

 #### Client side magic

 Device GPS accuracy is almost never perfect, especially in cities.
 Being off by several feet becomes a very apparent problem in routing.
 Your user could be driving their car in a straight line down the street but your app could be displaying them 20 feet off the road.
 To combat this we mathematically manipulate the location we receive from the location service and snap it to the road.
-Slight plug: you can use our [player services][3].
+You can use our project [LOST][3] if you would like an open source alternative to the Fused Location Provider.

 The best way to describe the problem is by looking at two illustrations: